Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 ## Installing the profile

+For Either option be sure to download [PrusaSlicer-AMCE-Profile.zip](https://github.com/Ankermgmt/prusaslicer-ankermake-ce-profiles/releases/latest/download/PrusaSlicer-AMCE-Profile.zip)

 ### Scripted Install

 We now provide Bash and Powershell scripts to make installing/updating these profiles easier.

 Run `./install.sh` or `./install.ps1` to install/update the profiles.